Zenith DCHS Apartments From “Old School” to Beautiful Modern Living

 Photo from Zenithdchs.com

 Each unit comes complete with modern finishes and stainless-steel appliances.
-Enhanced home features will be included for the fancy penthouse units.
+Enhanced home features are included for the penthouse units.

 Building and Neighborhood Amenities

-Zenith DCHS Apartments will offer plenty of amenities for all tenants.
+Zenith DCHS Apartments offer plenty of amenities for all tenants.
 This includes:

 • Lower Level: Fitness center, sauna, mailroom, and workshop featuring tool share and storage